 In light of this research, Volunteering for the Future focusses on developing learning opportunities tailored to young volunteers returning from the global south.
 Utilising innovative outreach techniques and methodologies, it aims to nurture the transformative potential of these young people.
 The project produced a comprehensive suite of research on the obstacles preventing returned volunteers from engaging for the benefit of their local communities.
 This research is being used to develop training and educations materials and online learning opportunities, which will be available for wider dissemination in the near future.
 These will be widely promoted through the partners’ extensive networks nationally, throughout the EU and internationally, and the resources will remain publicly available at the end of the project’s life cycle in August 2018.

-The main aim and objective of the INCREASE project is the development of an interdisciplinary further training programme, aimed specifically at youth workers.
+The objective of the INCREASE project is to develop an interdisciplinary further training programme, aimed specifically at youth workers.
 This further training programme will provide youth workers with the skills to tackle the complex situations that can frequently feature in their day-to-day work, especially in residential youth care and crisis intervention.
-An explorative study on this subject has already been completed and the consortium is currently finishing the Increase 80 hours training programme, of which the pilot will be taking place in the first half of 2017.
+An explorative study on this subject has already been completed and the consortium is currently finishing the INCREASE 80 hours training programme, of which the pilot will be taking place in the first half of 2017.
 The experiences of the whole partnership during the project implementation period will be collected and channelled into a policy recommendation paper, which will be presented at a final multiplier event in Austria in June 2017.
-This paper should give concrete support and recommendations to policy makers for an improvement of an inclusive youth policy in Europe.
+This paper will give concrete support and recommendations to policy makers for an improvement of an inclusive youth policy in Europe.
 Visit the INCREASE website here

-The primary goal of us; and our partners FACE (France), Pour la Solidarité (Belgium), VOLUM (Romania) and Wisamar (Germany); in this project, is the promotion of volunteering activities as a valid pathway to employment.
-Therefore we have adapted the ProfilPass, a tool to express interests and competences, into a “Portfolio for Volunteering experiences.”
-This document will help to identify the skills acquired during volunteering and helps to translate these into skills and competences valued in the job market.
+The primary goal of Volonteurope; and our partners FACE (France), Pour la Solidarité (Belgium), VOLUM (Romania) and Wisamar (Germany); in this project, is the promotion of volunteering activities as a valid pathway to employment.
+Therefore we have adapted the ProfilPass – a tool to express interests and competences – into a “Portfolio for Volunteering experiences.”
+This document will help to identify the skills acquired during volunteering and help to translate these into skills and competences valued in the job market.
 In order to facilitate employment opportunities for volunteers we will also reach out to the private sector for the recognition of these skills.
 More information on this project can be found on our EuroVIP page and on the project website.